 A crucial role in the process of fabric manufacturing is played by the...

-Established in 2005, Direct Plus SpA, is one of the largest producers and suppliers...
+UK-based Directa Plus is one of the largest producers and suppliers...